NLnetLabs/routinator/README.md

 ## Getting Started

-There’s two things you need for Routinator: rsync and Rust and a C toolc… There is three things you need for Routinator: rsync, Rust and a C toolchain.
+There’s two things you need for Routinator: rsync and Rust and a C toolc… There are three things you need for Routinator: rsync, Rust and a C toolchain.
 You need rsync because the RPKI repository currently uses rsync as its main means of distribution.
 You need Rust because that’s what the Routinator has been written in.
 Some of the cryptographic primitives used